hacspec/book/src/language/enums.md

 }
 ```

-Such type parameters declaration is cumbersome; as a workaround we advice
+Such type parameter declaration is cumbersome; as a workaround we advise
 to declare a type alias as such:

 ```rust, noplaypen
 type MyResult = Result::<Seq<u8>, bool>;
 ```